fluidnotions/camunda-flow-spring/README.md

 4. **Preserved Method Usability**: Despite being wrapped for Camunda, the methods can still be invoked traditionally, ensuring that the original functionality remains untouched.

 By using this library, you ensure a cleaner integration with Camunda, minimizing the disruption to your existing codebase and maximizing your development efficiency.
+This approach allows for a seamless integration with Camunda, letting developers focus on business logic rather than the intricacies of the Camunda API.

 ### Example usage: